 Tabernacles lasted seven days.

-The crowd marveled at Jesus’ words, especially since He hadn’t been educated.
+The crowd marveled at Jesus’ words (v.15), especially since He hadn’t been educated.
 He replied that He hadn’t been taught by another, nor was He self-taught.
 What He taught was from the Father (John 12:49).

-Test 2 — If a man teaches wisdom from himself, he’s just seeking his own glory.
+Test 2 (v.18) — If a man teaches wisdom from himself, he’s just seeking his own glory.

 So, to know what Jesus says is really from God, you must determine to yield to God’s will.

-He informs us how certainty may be arrived at in connection with the things of God,.
+He informs us how certainty may be arrived at in connection with the things of God.
 He tells us how spiritual discernment and assurance are to be obtained.
 The fundamental condition for obtaining spiritual knowledge is a genuine heart-desire to carry out the revealed will of God in our lives.
-Wherever the heart is right God gives the capacity to apprehend His truth. — Exposition of the Gospel of John, by Arthur W. Pink, page 385.
+Wherever the heart is right God gives the capacity to apprehend His truth. — Pink, page 385.